vulet/ligh7hau5/README.md

 # Installation

 First, set up your config.js file, you can see config.example.js as an example.
-The Matrix & Fediverse login information is used to populate matrix_auth.json and fediverse_auth.json during your initial login.
+The Matrix & Fediverse login information is then used to populate keys/matrix_auth and keys/fediverse_auth during your initial login.
 These tokens are then used on sequential logins.

 1. `git clone https://github.com/vulet/ligh7hau5`
 2. `cd ligh7hau5 && yarn install`
 3. `node main.js`